Sujithrt/OpenCV/README.md

 # OpenCV
-Simply Application of the OpenCV library in Python to detect various objects like faces, eyes, people and cars.
+Simply Application of the OpenCV library in Python to detect colours and various objects like faces, eyes, people and cars.